jaylittle/presentation-engine/README.md

 This repo marks the start of my quest to port my existing Presentation Engine code base to ASP.NET Core.

+### 0. Progress has slowed, whats up?

+.NET Standard 2.0, .NET Core 2.0 and ASP.NET Core 2.0 got released.
+While the codebase has been ported and works based on my testing, a lot of my tooling is broken (Omnisharp and parts of Rider).
+Until these issues get resolved, progress will be minimal.

 ### 1. What is the timeline for this?

-In the future, possibly before my death.
-Too grim?
-How about a classic: When its done.
+In the near future.
+Progress has slowed due to upgrade issues, but most of the planned feature set has already been coded.

 ### 2. Okay but seriously, when?

 To be more specific: Before George RR Martin finishes "A Song of Fire and Ice".
+Update: Way before.

 ### 3. What the hell is this project anyway?